 Before Toucan Toco, the Economic Research department had to issue multiple paper reports a day.
 After some years they had thousands of papers that were used for some time and then thrown out.

-They wanted to capitalise on the knowledge they were giving out.
+They wanted to capitalize on the knowledge they were giving out.
 They wanted to share their expertise in a way that would be easy to use and always accessible.

 “We first looked at other companies.
 Bigger and more established companies.
 We also looked at other internal tools.
 Between the metrics of budget, delivery dates and value for users, we thought Toucan Toco would be the best option and I still think it is.” says Ilan Goren.